joe-dakroub/app-filters/README.md

-# Filters
+# WebGL Filters

-An image filter application built with Vite and Vanilla JavaScript.
+An image filter application built with Vite and Vanilla JavaScript that demonstates WebGL filters on a live camera stream.

 ## Features